Aptomi/k8s-app-engine/docs/language.md

           - "{{ .User.Labels.Team }}"
 ```

-When fulfilling a contract, Aptomi will process all contexts within that contract one by one and find the first matching context.
-Once context is selected, labels will be changed according to the `change-labels` section and service allocation will be done according to the corresponding "allocation" section within the context.
+When fulfilling a contract, Aptomi will process all contexts within that contract one-by-one, and find the first matching context.
+Once a context is selected, labels will be changed according to the `change-labels` section, and service allocation will be done according to the corresponding `allocation` section within the selected context.

 ## Cluster

-[Cluster](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Cluster) is an entity which defines a cluster in Aptomi where containers can be deployed.
-Even though Aptomi is focused on k8s, it's designed to support
+A [Cluster](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Cluster) is an entity which defines a cluster in Aptomi where containers can be deployed.
+Even though Aptomi is focused on k8s, it is designed to support
-multiple cluster types (e.g. Docker Swarm, Apache Mesos and others).
-Cluster type is defined via `type` attribute.
+multiple cluster types, such as Docker Swarm, Apache Mesos, and others.
+Cluster type is defined via the `type` attribute.

-Clusters are global to Aptomi and must be always defined in `system` namespace.
+Clusters are global to Aptomi and must be always defined in the `system` namespace.

-A typical definition of k8s cluster looks like:
+A typical definition of a k8s cluster looks like this:
 ```yaml
 - kind: cluster
   metadata: